ngaro/remote-spotify/README.md

 Spotify will be visible on the client, but all audio will played on the server.
 * If you detach the xpra connection from the client spotify will continue to play.
 * Closing spotify will also stop the container.
-With `docker start remo-spot` it will start again.
-This can also be done remotely with `ssh spot docker start remo-spot`

 The environment variable `XPRA_PORT` is `10000` by default but can be changed to make xpra listen to another port.